codetricity/aframe-demo/README.md

 ![](http://theta360.guide//blog/img/2016-09/aframe-mobile.png)

+This demo and information were built immediately after Kieran Farr gave a presentation on A-Frame at the RICOH THETA MeetUp in San Francisco in September of 2016.
+This readme is a copy of a short blog post that I wrote to help the parcipants load their own 360 images into a web site using A-Frame.
+There is a sample video that works on desktop, but doesn't work reliably on mobile phones yet.
+This is probably going to improve within months.

 The future of virtual reality and augmented reality is [WebVR](http://venturebeat.com/2016/09/17/how-webvr-will-make-virtual-reality-massively-available/).
 It's open source JavaScript, works with browsers and mobile phones today.